 7. Rough Migration

 A business may want to change its MDM solution due to various reasons.
-For instance, the company may want to save some money or they want additional features that their current MDM provider doesn’t offer.
+For instance, the company may want to lower business expenses or they want additional features that their current MDM provider doesn’t offer.
 This is a common scenario, so when a new solution is found, the big step is planning the migration to the new provider.